bartelsjoshuac/SAPG/CodeAnalysis.md

 	  	return ENOMEM;
 ```

-I 64 bit unsigned int has a max value of 18,446,744,073,709,551,615.
+A 64 bit unsigned int has a max value of 18,446,744,073,709,551,615.
 I suppose a checked could be included to insure that it does not exceed that value however the number is so large the author likely assumeed it be to impossible.
 Since there are 9 locations where this same type of operation is done and not checked, I assume skipping this was intentional.

-Document findings from automated code scanning (if available).
-Include links to tool outputs.
+*Document findings from automated code scanning (if available).
+Include links to tool outputs.*

 >>>>> Monirul insert link and description here of Sonarcloud findings

 # Part 2: Key Findings and Contributions

-Provide a summary of findings from manual and/or automated scanning.
-This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.
+*Provide a summary of findings from manual and/or automated scanning.
+This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.*

-Describe your planned or ongoing contributions to the upstream open-source project (I.documentation, design changes, code changes, communications, etc.).
-Your response can be based on any of the prior assignments in the class.
+*Describe your planned or ongoing contributions to the upstream open-source project (I.documentation, design changes, code changes, communications, etc.).
+Your response can be based on any of the prior assignments in the class.*

-Include a link to your team's GitHub repository that shows your internal project task assignments and collaborations to finish this task.
+*Include a link to your team's GitHub repository that shows your internal project task assignments and collaborations to finish this task.*

 [Our GitHub OpenLDAP Fork](https://github.com/bartelsjoshuac/openldap)